Russian consumer prices up 0.1 pct in latest week

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW May 15 Russia's consumer prices rose 0.1 percent in the week to May 13, the same pace as in the previous period, the Federal Statistics Service said on Wednesday.
+MOSCOW, April 10 Russia's consumer prices rose 0.1 percent in the week to April 8 after staying flat in the previous week, the Federal Statistics Service said on Wednesday.

-This brings inflation since the beginning of the year to 2.7 percent, compared to 2.0 percent in the same period of 2012.
+This brings consumer price rise since the start of the year to 2.0 percent, compared to 1.6 percent in the same period of 2012.

-Russia's annual inflation rate rose in April to 7.2 percent, underscoring the dilemma facing the central bank which is under pressure to cut interest rates to boost economic growth.
-(Reporting by Maya Dyakina; editing by Elizabeth Piper)
+Russia's Economy Ministry expects annual inflation rate to rise to 7.1-7.2 percent in April from 7.0 percent seen in March.

+The ministry forecast a monthly rise in consumer prices of between 0.3-0.5 percent in April.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)